Irene Heim

-Irene Roswitha Heim (born in Munich, Germany, on October 30, 1954) is a linguist and a leading specialist in semantics.
+Irene Roswitha Heim (born October 30, 1954) is a German-American linguist and a leading specialist in semantics.
 She was a professor at the University of Texas at Austin and UCLA before moving to the Massachusetts Institute of Technology in 1989, where she is Professor Emerita of Linguistics.
 She served as Head of the Linguistics Section of the Department of Linguistics and Philosophy.

 Biography

-Heim's parents were German-speakers born in then-Czechoslovakia, who had emigrated to Germany after World War II.
+Heim's parents were German speakers born in Czechoslovakia, who had emigrated to Germany after World War II.
 She attended school in Munich, and studied at the University of Konstanz and the Ludwig Maximilian University of Munich, graduating from the latter in 1978 with an MA in Linguistics and Philosophy and a minor in mathematics.
 Following this, she studied for a PhD at the University of Massachusetts Amherst, completing her dissertation in 1982.

 After short-term postdoctoral positions at Stanford University, MIT, the University of Texas at Austin (1983-1987), and UCLA, she took up a faculty position at MIT in 1987, receiving tenure as an associate professor in 1993 and becoming promoted to full professor in 1997.